Gianmarco Cavagnino: Biography

 In 2014 he worked as an architect and artistic supervisor in the expansion of Krasnodar international Airport for Sochi 2014 Winter Olympics; then he created the concept design for the Kuban Towers in Krasnodar and for the residential building Heliantus.
 He worked in cooperation with the SUSU University of Chelyabinsk.
 In 2014 he created the concept design for the Newsky 1 and Pella Home design hotel in Saint Petersburg;

 In 2016 he worked at Saltiniu Namai, complex of buildings and apartments in the residential district of Vilnius, in Lithuania.

 In 2015 he was one of the 40 architects invited to redesign the Cassina LC50 showroom in Milan, in occasion of the 50th anniversary of Le Corbusier.

 From 2015 to 2018 he founded the cultural association "Classico" and directed the organization of the homonymous festival "Classico" dedicated to the Italian language and literature, for three editions in Canelli.

 He designed the boutique hotel in Carlo Scarpa's vacation home in Quero (BL), in 2019.

 Gianmarco Cavagnino is the founder of storymoving®, a narrative approach to design, which manifesto explains the importance of witnessing authentic stories and sharing them through projects.
 Gianmarco Cavagnino follows this philosophy in every work and aims to share it and create a new generation of professional storymovers who are moved and operate with this method.
-For this reason he is the author of the workshop “designing happyness 2020” in partnership with DDN (Design Diffusion News magazine) and Festival della Crescita, intended for professionals in the design and architecture field.
+For this reason he is the author of the workshop “designing happiness 2020” in partnership with DDN (Design Diffusion News magazine) and Festival della Crescita, intended for professionals in the design and architecture field.

 In 2021 he took part and wins the urban contest “I Viali di Canelli” in Canelli, Piedmont, an ideas competition focus on the territory, the communication and the relationship with nature.

 In 2021 he realized and achieved the artistic direction of the project Piemonte Home Design, to express the piemontese design and craftsmanship on international markets, in collaboration with the Torino and Italy-Russia's Chamber of Commerce.